SubmarinerApp/Submariner/README.md

 ## Release Notes

+### Not yet released

+* Files can be dropped onto the dock icon to import them.

 ### Version 3.0

 * macOS 12 is now the minimum version. macOS 13 or newer is recommended.